Fast randomized numerical rank estimation for numerically low-rank matrices: Numerical experiments

 \section{Numerical experiments}

 We introduce synthetic example matrices to experimentally support the theoretical results.
-Each of the matrices is square of dimension $n = 10^5$ and constructed as the product of two orthogonal matrices $U$ and $V$ and a diagonal matrix $\Sigma$ of singular values such that $A = U\Sigma V$.
-The matrices $U$ and $V$ are the orthogonal factors from the QR decompositions of independent real Gaussian matrices unless specified otherwise.
-We distinguish the following singular value spectra and resulting matrices, inspired by \cite{tropp2019streaming}: \begin{enumerate} \item Polynomial decay: each singular value takes the value $\sigma_i = i^{-p}$ for a parameter $p$.
+Each of the matrices is diagonal and square of dimension $n = 10^5$.
+They are, however, treated as dense matrices by the algorithms here.
+The singular values are on the diagonal in decreasing order.
+We distinguish the following singular value spectra and resulting matrices, inspired by \cite{tropp2019streaming}: \begin{enumerate} \item Gaps in spectrum: we define a matrix $A_{G}$ with $\sigma_i = 1$ for $i = 1,\dots, 100$, $\sigma_i = 10^{-4}$ for $i = 101,\dots, 200$, $\sigma_i = 10^{-8}$ for $i = 201,\dots, 300$, $\sigma_i = 10^{-12}$ for $i = 301,\dots, 400$ and $\sigma_i = 10^{-16}$ for $i > 400$. \item Polynomial decay: each singular value takes the value $\sigma_i = i^{-p}$ for a parameter $p$.
 We define a matrix $A_{SP}$ with a slow polynomial decaying spectrum (SP) with $p = 1$, and a matrix $A_{FP}$ with fast polynomial decay (FP) with $p = 3$. \item Exponential decay: the singular values are logarithmically equally spaced between 1 and $\sigma_n$, that is $\sigma_i = 10^{-q(i-1)}$ for a parameter $q$.
-We study a matrix $A_{SE}$ with slow exponential decay (SE) for which $q = 0.01$ and a matrix $A_{FE}$ with fast exponential decay (FE) for which $q = 0.5$. \item Gaps in spectrum: we define a matrix $A_{GP,IC}$ with $\sigma_i = 1$ for $i = 1,\dots, 100$, $\sigma_i = 10^{-4}$ for $i = 101,\dots, 200$, $\sigma_i = 10^{-8}$ for $i = 201,\dots, 300$, $\sigma_i = 10^{-12}$ for $i = 301,\dots, 400$ and $\sigma_i = 10^{-16}$ for $i > 400$.
-We also define a second matrix with the same singular value spectrum, but with different singular vectors.
-The leading singular vectors $U_1$ and $V_1$ of $U$ and $V$, where $U$ and $V$ are designed as orthonormal factors of Gaussian matrices, are likely \textit{incoherent} in the sense that the row norms of $U_1$ and $V_1$ are roughly equal (see Appendix \ref{sec:app2} for more details).
-It is known that randomized algorithms perform well for incoherent matrices.
-To show how our algorithm performs on \textit{coherent} matrices, we also define $A_{GP,C} = \Sigma$, a diagonal matrix.
-This is the worst-case scenario with respect to coherence.
+We study a matrix $A_{SE}$ with slow exponential decay (SE) for which $q = 0.01$ and a matrix $A_{FE}$ with fast exponential decay (FE) for which $q = 0.5$. \end{enumerate} Each of the matrices has spectral norm $\|A\| = 1$ so the \textit{relative} accuracy notation will be suppressed in this section.
+In each of the experiments in subsections 6.2-6.4, we will choose the embedding matrix $X$ to be a hashed randomized DCT matrix and $Y = \Theta$ to be a subsampled randomized DCT matrix.
+We display the perfomance of Algorithms \ref{alg:ouralg} and \ref{alg:RERF} in various numerical experiments.